Ex-Tory minister Andrew Griffiths raped his wife, family court judge finds

 “The judge found that the father raped the mother... on more than one occasion.”

-“The mere fact that he was an MP, let alone a minister, means that there is a strong public interest in the public knowing about a finding by a judge of the conduct of the nature of that set out in the judgment.
+Ms Liven added that there is a “considerate and legitimate public interest” in the publication because of Mr Griffiths prominent position of power in the UK.

-“The democratic system relies upon the media being able to publish information about elected representatives, particularly where the information comes from findings in a court judgment.”

-Charlotte Proudman, a barrister representing Ms Griffiths, had told Mrs Justice Lieven that another woman had previously made a harassment complaint about Mr Griffiths to police.
+Charlotte Proudman, a barrister representing Ms Griffiths, had told Ms Lieven that another woman had previously made a harassment complaint about Mr Griffiths to police.

 Ms Griffiths and Mr Griffiths had separated after his resignation and become embroiled in a family court dispute overseen by Judge Williscroft.